In Windows Subsystem for Linux, printing via

 apt install cups

-Install the Linux printer driver.
+Then install the Linux printer driver.

 apt install xsane

-Install the Linux scanner driver.
+Then install the Linux scanner driver.